folklore.ie

 The publication has been kindly funded by Creative Ireland and Wexford County Council.
 The official book launch will take place in Gorey Library Thursday 9th May but you can pre-order the book now.

 The beautifully designed, litho-printed publication is B5 in size and was researched, designed and printed in Ireland.
+Below is a YouTube video to give you a look at the book while there is also an ISSUU link to preview the first 45 pages.

 Ordering and Shipping

-Only 1,000 copies of the book are being printed so order soon to secure your copy.
+Only 1,000 copies of the book have being printed so order soon to secure your copy.
 The book cost €15 each plus postage based on An Post postal rates.
 Shipping to anywhere in Ireland or the world.
 You can calculate postage on the buying link below.
 Please contact Michael on 0876472047 or folklore.ie@gmail.com if you have any questions regarding your order.

 Ireland (32 counties)